jouellnyc/wpa-ent-mschapv2-bridge/README.md

 # How To on Raspberry Pi OS 12/BookWorm

-- Significantly shorter and easier, BUT alot has changed in BookWorm
+Significantly shorter and easier, BUT alot has changed in BookWorm

+- Steps for the AP
-- Change IP address,  pre shared key, SSID as you wish
+Change IP address,  pre shared key, SSID as you wish

 ```
 nmcli con add con-name wlan1-AP ifname wlan1 type wifi ssid "YOURSSID"